 Measure the virality of Your Content

 In marketing, you always have to measure your campaigns.
 For example, if you run a Facebook ad, you’ve got to track clicks, impressions, conversion rate and other metrics.
 The same can be said for your twitter account – you need to track your click to tweets.

 In the same way, you have to track general marketing metrics.
 Let’s say 1,000 visitors joined your list and went into your sales marketing funnel.
 You need to track how many of those visitors turn into leads and how many eventually purchase your product.

 The truth is that your content delivery funnel will be much wider when your content eventually goes viral.
-You’ll be generating visitors from several blogs, social media sites, news sites, educational sites and others.
+You’ll be generating visitors from several blogs, social network sites, news sites, educational sites and others.

 Specifically, you’ll want to measure the number of visitors to your site, the generated leads and all social mentions.

-The ability of a piece of content to go viral lies in the social influence that the author has, as well as the size and power of his network.
+The ability of a piece of content to go viral lies in the social influence that the author has, as well as the size and power of his social network.
 You may not have a Klout score of 99, like President Barack Obama or 92, like Justin Bieber, but a certain level of influence would really help your content to spread like wildfire.

 So, start by building authority.
 Start by creating top-notch content that will attract the attention of influential people in your industry.
 Better yet, create ego-bait content and mention the top experts in your industry.
 Link to them.
 Promote them as much as you can and ask nothing in return.
 A time will come when the generosity will be reciprocated.

 Start by connecting personally with other bloggers, content marketers and internet entrepreneurs.
 You can’t really do it all by yourself.
 You need the help of other people.

 Other metrics worth measuring include search rankings, keyword positions and click engagement – in other words, how long people stayed on your site, after clicking your viral link.